Academic English Language Support and DELNA/EDUCSW 199

 The aim of this compulsory course is to ensure you have a good level of academic English.

-- Completion of EDUCSW 199 is compulsory and all students are automatically enrolled.
+- Completion of EDUCSW 199 is compulsory.
 It is not worth any credits.

 - You will not be permitted to graduate until you have met all of the requirements for EDUCSW 199.